imagej/imagej.github.io/_pages/users/CrossSectionalAnalyzer.md

 4\.
 Once ImageJ opens, open an image to analyze, and calibrate the image.
 To run the plugin, use Plugins&gt;Filters&gt;Cross Sectional Analyzer.

-*Description*: This plugin takes in an image of muscle fibers, outlines and numbers all of the fibers, and outputs a table of each fiber’s area as well as an RGB Color image of the numbered fiber outlines on a black background.
+*Description*: This plugin takes in an image of muscle fibers, outlines and numbers all of the fibers, and outputs a table of each fiber's area as well as an RGB Color image of the numbered fiber outlines on a black background.

 <img src="/media/Fibers.png" title="fig:Input Image" width="300" alt="Input Image" /> <img src="/media/FiberOutlines.png" title="fig:Output Image" width="300" alt="Output Image" />